Frequently Asked Questions

 file should never be committed to version control (ensure it's in.gitignore

 ).
-In production environments (like Heroku, AWS, Docker), these variables should be set directly as environment variables on the platform, not via a.env
+In production environments (like Heroku, AWS, Docker), set these variables directly as environment variables on the platform, not via a.env

 messagebirdService.js